zemoga/MVC_intro/README.md

 MVC_intro
 =========

-Repository for the whole mvc tutoria
+Repository for the whole mvc tutorial - part of the lessons about usage of brunch stack